What can I do with EchoLink?

 First, download the software from this Web

-Internet connection (56k modem or better), and start it up to register your
+Internet connection, and start it up to register your

 copy of the software.
 The final step is to provide proof of license so